samhead22/MSDS-5301/README.md

 # MSDS-5301
-Contain work for my final exam for MSDS: 5301 Data Science as a Field
+Contain work for MSDS: 5301 Data Science as a Field